RumeysaKaraismailoglu/Geno-Consent/README.md

 * ## How to Cite

 If you use this architecture or the benchmarking test suite in your research, please cite our paper:
 > Karaismailoğlu, R., & Akadal, E. (2026).
-Geno-Consent: A Resource-Efficient Blockchain Architecture for Dynamic Consent Management in Genomic Data Sharing. *Journal of Medical Systems* (Manuscript submitted for publication).
+Geno-Consent: A Resource-Efficient Blockchain Architecture for Dynamic Consent Management in Genomic Data Sharing. *Health and Technology* (Manuscript submitted for publication).

 > ## License
 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.